 Although in many cases, thickened wood glue can be thinned out again, there may still be a situation where it is better to throw away the wood glue and buy new ones.

 To know when it is no longer worth investing energy in diluting the wood glue, there are a few pointers that you can pay attention to.
+For more information I recommend you to check out my article How To Tell If Wood Glue Is Bad?
+4 Tips To Avoid Disastrous Joints.

 - When the wood glue has become so thick that it is barely liquid.